-Collision severity is the quantification of the intensity of an impact.
-In traffic accident reconstruction, the impact of interest is typically between two vehicles (e.g. automobile, truck, bus, motorcycle, or bicycle), between a vehicle occupant and the vehicle interior, between a vehicle and pedestrian, or between a vehicle and a fixed object (e.g. building, wall, tree, rock, or other landscape feature).
+Collision severity is the quantification of the intensity of a car crash impact.
+In traffic accident reconstruction, the impact of interest is typically between two vehicles (e.g. automobile, truck, bus, motorcycle, or bicycle), between a vehicle occupant and the vehicle interior, between a vehicle and pedestrian, or between a vehicle and a fixed object (e.g. building, wall, tree, rock, or other roadside feature).

 The response of the human body when subjected to a collision with a quantified delta-v and principal direction of force forms the bases for biomechanical analyses and occupant protection system performance in a motor vehicle collision.